"There is no one holy like the LORD, Indeed, there is no one besides You, Nor is there any rock like our God.

 see GREEK suro

-KJV: Either what woman having ten pieces of silver, if she lose one piece, doth not light a candle, and sweep the house, and seek diligently till she find it?
+Either what woman having ten pieces of silver, if she lose one piece, doth not light a candle, and sweep the house, and seek diligently till she find it ?